wercker/step-cloud-foundry-deploy/README.md

 # cloud-foundry-deploy

-Deploys the current path to a cloud foundry instance.
-You
+Deploys the current path to a Cloud Foundry instance.

 # What's new

 - Blue-Green Deploys.
-- Support for hosted cloud foundry instances
+- Support for hosted Cloud Foundry instances.

 # Options